jestjs/jest/docs/Configuration.md

 Indicates whether each individual test should be reported during the run.
 All errors will also still be shown on the bottom after execution.

+### `waitNextEventLoopTurnForUnhandledRejectionEvents` \[boolean]

+Gives one event loop turn to handle `rejectionHandled`, `uncaughtException` or `unhandledRejection`.

+Without this flag Jest may report false-positive errors (e.g. actually handled rejection reported) or not report actually unhandled rejection (or report it for different test case).

+This option may add a noticeable overhead for fast test suites.

 ### `watchPathIgnorePatterns` \[array&lt;string&gt;]

 Default: `[]`